IBM/ansible-scale-demo/README.md

    You will be prompted to enter the password for your target host.

-6. Verify that you can log in to your target host without being prompted for a password:
+6. Verify that you can now log in to your target host without being prompted for a password:

    ```shell
    $ ssh cecuser@<your IP address> date
    ```

-7. If the previous command succeeds, without prompting you for a password, then you can run the Ansible playbook to deploy the Spectrum Scale demo environment onto your target host:
+7. If the previous command succeeds — without prompting you for a password — then you can run the Ansible playbook to deploy the Spectrum Scale demo environment onto your target host:

    ```shell
    $ ansible-playbook -i config playbook.yml